David Farragut: Legacy

-The Tennessee State Capitol Commission and Historical Commission voted on July 22, 2021, to move a bust of Admiral Farragut, as well as busts of Nathan Bedford Forrest and Admiral Albert Gleaves, from the Tennessee Capitol to the Tennessee State Museum.
+The Tennessee State Capitol Commission and Historical Commission voted on July 22, 2021 to move busts of Admiral Farragut, Nathan Bedford Forrest, and Admiral Albert Gleaves from the Tennessee Capitol to the Tennessee State Museum.
 The process of moving them officially began on July 23, 2021.
+Farragut's likeness is featured on the southern side of the Soldiers' and Sailors' Monument in Portland, Maine.

 Numerous places and things are named in remembrance of Admiral Farragut: